shahilpravind/portfolio/README.md

-# portfolio
+# CV Projects
-Code, information and screenshots about projects stated on my CV.
-Projects have been organized based on how they appear in the CV.
+This repository contains code, information and screenshots of projects mentioned in my Curriculum Vitae (CV).
+Projects have been organized under the structure they appear in the CV for easy navigation.